Jovan-Savic/os1kernel/README.md

 This project represents a simple yet fully functional kernel for the RISC-V architecture.
 It is completely made from scratch, meaning it is based on the most fundamental concepts of C/C++ programming languages.
 Additionally, no external (nor internal) library is used in the creation process.

-The entire project was the biggest obstacle of the sophomore year, which was covered in the ***Operating Systems 1*** course at the School of Electrical Engineering at the University of Belgrade.

 ## Kernel overview

 - Memory allocator